Control

 "The blinds are open again."

-"I rolled over last night and messed up the blinds.
+"I rolled over last night and messed them up.
 I can't get them to close."

 "What do you mean 'messed up'?"

-"I backed into them in the dark when I woke up this morning.
+"I backed into them in the dark.
 My hands are too big to untangle them.
 I just made it worse."

-"Well, sweetie, do you have a blanket or something to put over the window?"
+"Well, sweetie, do you have a blanket or something to cover the window?"

 "It's too heavy.
 It won't stay up.
 Can you come in and fix them?"